Salsola: Description

 The species of Salsola are mostly subshrubs, shrubs, small trees, and rarely annuals.
 The leaves are mostly alternate, rarely opposite, simple, and entire.
 The bisexual flowers have five tepals and five stamens.
 The pistil ends in two stigmata.
 The fruit is spherical with a spiral embryo and no perisperm.

 Systematics

 The genus name Salsola was first published in 1753 by Linnaeus in Species Plantarum.
 The type species is Salsola soda L.

 The genus Salsola belongs to the tribe Salsoleae s.s. of the subfamily Salsoloideae in the family Amaranthaceae.
 The genus was recircumscribed in 2007 based on molecular phylogenetic research, greatly reducing the number of species.
 Synonyms of Salsola sensu stricto are: Darniella Maire & Weiller, Fadenia Aellen & Townsend, Neocaspia Tzvelev and Hypocylix Wol..

-The genus Salsola s.s. comprises 24-25 species since Akhani et al., 2007: